 “I can give you a ride home, if you want.
 I’m at the games anyway.”

 “Thanks.”
-Gwen smiled at him sweetly, her cheeks a little red from the coldness at the rink.
+Gwen smiled at him, her cheeks red from the coldness at the rink.
 “That’d help a lot.”

 “So, like…” He motioned to her bag.
 “Why do you keep a diary anyway?
 Shouldn’t you have stopped that at, like, ten?”